teja-reddy43/devops-foundation/README.md

 chage -- The chage command is used to view and modify password aging information for a user account.
 It helps enforce password expiry and security policies.
 fg -- The fg command brings a background job to the foreground.
 It allows interaction with the running process.
 xdg-open --The xdg-open command is used to open files, directories, or URLs using the system’s default applications.
 It works in graphical desktop environments.
+fdisk -- The fdisk command is used to create, delete, and manage disk partitions.